yuvalsnir/Artificial-Intelligence-Planning-for-Solving-Blocks-World-with-Robots/README.md

 ![alt text](https://github.com/matankleiner/Artificial-Intelligence-Planning-for-Solving-Blocks-World-with-Robots/blob/master/images/Rviz.png)

-We used the follwoing external python packages (not necessarily at this order, we may have used more packages):
+We used the following external python packages (not necessarily at this order, we may have used more packages):

 * rospy
 * roslib